wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-lake.rst

-More information about the different authentication methods can be found in the :ref:`Configuring AWS credentials <amazon_credentials>` documentation.
+More information about the different authentication methods can be found in the :doc:`Configuring AWS credentials <../prerequisites/credentials>` documentation.

 Visualizing alerts in Wazuh dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^